-Kids these days aren't as 'afraid' of teachers as much as we were, way back when.
+Kids these days aren’t as ‘afraid’ of teachers as much as we were, way back when.
 While it is unacceptable for teachers to pick on students, there are now reports of the opposite happening.
-Citrix Chee, a former primary school teacher who taught Mandarin and now counselor at Kang Ren Group shares this story:
+Citrix Chee, a former primary school teacher who taught Mandarin and now a counsellor at Kang Ren Group shares this story:

 She caught one of her students doing his Kumon home.
 Politely, she asked him to put it away so he could concentrate on her lesson.
 However, he continued doing as he pleased after she turned her back.

 When she reprimanded him again, he proceeded to curse at her in Hokkien and even threatened to get her fired.
 Needless to say, she called the principal.

 There are many possible reasons why a child would do that.
 Maybe he felt embarrassed that he was caught in a public setting, maybe he felt the pressure of finishing his work etc. Whatever the reason may be, respect is an important trait for our children to instil in themselves.
 Encourage your children to be respectful to everyone in school, especially their teachers, who are their guardians when parents are away.
 Teachers are an amazing bunch who care about pupils’ well being and not just their performances.
 They do deserve our kids’ respect and ours 🙂

 5. Interrupt when someone else is addressing the class

 Be it a teacher or a classmate, it is good manners not to interrupt when others are addressing the class or in a conversation.